microbial-pangenomes-lab/bacterial_transcription/README.md

-# A microbial genotype to phenotype map for transcriptional regulation
+#Identification of cis non-coding genetic variation associated with gene expression changes in E. coli and P. aeruginosa
-Contains scripts used for data analysis.
+Contains scripts used for data analysis and figure generation for this study.

-## TO DO

-- [ ] Add information about bacterial databases used in study.
-- [ ] Generalised script for GWAS all analysis.
-- [ ] Generalised scripts for plots (swarmplots, line plots)